Mike Barson

-Michael Barson (born 21 April 1958) is a Scottish-born multi-instrumentalist, songwriter, and composer.
-In a career spanning more than 40 years, Barson came to prominence in the late 1970s as the keyboard player for the band Madness.
+Michael Barson (born 21 April 1958) is a British multi-instrumentalist, songwriter, and composer.
+In a career spanning 45 years, Barson came to prominence in the late 1970s as the keyboard player for the band Madness.

 Early years

 Barson was born in Edinburgh, Scotland.
 He grew up in North London with his two brothers, Dan and Ben, who are also musicians (with Ben being one of Roland Gift's collaborators).
 He is often known by the nicknames "Monsieur Barso" or "Barzo".

 Prior to forming Madness, Barson and fellow future Madness member Lee Thompson gained some notice as graffiti artists in the mid-1970s.
 After reading about the emerging New York graffiti scene, they spray-painted their nicknames ("Mr B" and "Kix") along with two friends' names "Cat" and "Columbo" around north London.
 They managed to spray their nicknames on George Melly's garage door, prompting Melly to write a newspaper article declaring: "If I ever catch that Mr B, Kix and Columbo, I'm going to kick their arses".

 Barson co-founded a band called The Invaders in 1976.
 The band later changed their name to Madness after the song by Prince Buster.